yasser-alharbi/SHEFAA/SHEFAA_README.md

 ## 🚀 Running SHEFAA

 ### File Structure
-Ensure your project is structured like this:
+Ensure everything is structured like this:
 ```
 SHEFAA/
 ├── models/          # Pretrained Jais model